Tosinafolabi1/Comprehensive-Cybersecurity-program-using-NIST-framework/README.md

 # Comprehensive-Cybersecurity-program-using-NIST-framework
 <h2>Description</h2>
-Oscorp  organisation wants me to design a comprehensive cyber security program for Oscorp.
+I was hired by Oscorp to design a comprehensive cyber security program for Oscorp.
 The CEO wants the program to :

 highlight the current deficiencies in Oscorp's cyber security controls and create a 3-year roadmap for Oscorp to uplift their cyber security posture